jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) Except as provided in subsection (3), a driver licence may be issued for a period not exceeding 10 years and, unless the licence is extended under that subsection or for any reason ceases to have effect on an earlier date, the licence expires on the expiry date specified on the licence.
 (3) The Director may—
   (a) issue licences for a period not exceeding 11 years in cases provided for by the rules:
-  (b) extend, in accordance with the rules, the term of a driver licence by 1 further period not exceeding 12 months.
+  (b) extend, in accordance with the rules, the term of a driver licence by 1 further period not exceeding 12 months:
+  (c) extend, in accordance with section 209B, the term of a driver licence (including a driver licence that has been issued in accordance with paragraph (a) or further extended in accordance with paragraph (b)).
 (4) All driver licences in force immediately before this subsection comes into force continue in force and expire on a date to be determined in accordance with the rules, even though they may have been valid for more than 10 years when issued.

 ### 24 Director may issue temporary driver licences